qudent/qudent.github.io/_posts/2022-07-25-convex-knowledge.md

 1. We start with a naive description of states of knowledge [of an agent about its environment] as collections/matrices of conditional probabilities p(internal memory state|environmental ground truth)≥0; for now, we drop the requirement that the conditional probabilities sum to $1$ for any possible ground truth.
 We call these CPMs (conditional probability matrices); we consider all possible sets of internal memory states at once (i.e. don't fix the number of rows).
 The set of possible ground truths is fixed; we denote it by $D.$

-## Introduction
-Consider a learner in a (for now, classical) environment described by a ground truth $d\in D.$ The learner wants to find out something about the environment (e.g. output some function $f(d)$ with low error probability for any $d$).
-It can't influence $d$ (therefore I don't call it "agent"), but may have a choice of which "experiment" to perform in any step, each yielding probabilistic information $p(\mathrm{result}|d).$ Our basic question is about finding good strategies to achieve such a goal - or proving lower bounds on the required number of steps for some problems.

-As in any optimization problem, it would be nice to have a _convex_ description of the possible strategies and intermediate "states of knowledge", i.e. one such that the acceptable strategies and intermediate states
- 1. form a convex subset of a real vector space,
- 2. the states are necessary and sufficient to describe the computer's state of knowledge,
- 3. if two states of knowledge are attainable by the learner, their convex combinations are attainable as well, and
- 4. if two states allow solving some problem, their convex combinations allow solving that problem as well.

-This would allow using the powerful methods of [convex optimization and convex duality](https://web.stanford.edu/~boyd/cvxbook/) (to be more precise, [semidefinite programming](https://en.wikipedia.org/w/index.php?title=Semidefinite_programming&oldid=1092453332)) to obtain lower bounds and algorithms.

-But a naive description by conditional probability matrices doesn't fulfill the fourth property.
-For example, if the learner's internal state was some permutation of the environment's state, each individual state would correspond to complete knowledge, but randomly mixing them yields a state of complete ignorance.

-The aim of this note is to find a convex description for classical agents/learners.
-In contrast to the quantum case, our development doesn't give great bounds on the dimension of the vector space.

-## Motivation from quantum query complexity
-(Note: One shouldn't need to know anything about quantum physics or query algorithms to follow the rest of this post.)

-A great thing about the quantum analogue of this problem (_quantum query algorithms_) is that such a description exists there, namely the Gram matrix of the states for different inputs at a given time.
-This allowed developments like [Barnum-Saks-Szegedy 2003](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.113.1101&rep=rep1&type=pdf) - and arguably the [adversary bound - query algorithm duality](https://www.cs.umd.edu/~amchilds/qa/qa.pdf), in particular when developed like [here](https://github.com/qudent/RhoPaths).

-2. For CPMs $C\_1,C\_2,$ we write that $C\_1\leq C\_2$ iff the agent/learner can transform $C\_2$ into $C\_1$ by a probabilistic transformation without any interaction with the environment.
-Input and output dimensions are not necessarily equal, and transition probabilities must sum to **at most** $1.$[^3] Clearly, this means that $C\_1$ corresponds to "at most as much knowledge" as $C\_2.$
-3. We say $C\_1$ and $C\_2$ are equivalent iff $C\_1\leq C\_2$ and $C\_2\leq C\_1.$ We define the set of **states of knowledge** (SOKs), $\mathbb{K},$ by modding out this equivalence relation from the set of CPMs.
-Mathematically, $\leq$ was a preorder on the CPMs and becomes a partial order on $\mathbb{K}.$
-4. On $\mathbb{K},$ we define multiplication with a nonnegative scalar elementwise, and addition by a **direct sum** of the matrices making up the summands (i.e. taking a disjoint union of the internal memory states, and collecting the conditional probabilities).
-We can check this behaves well with the equivalence relation.
-We can also check that addition behaves well with our notion of $\leq,$ i.e. $K\_1\leq K\_2$ iff $K\_1+K_3\leq K\_2+K_3.$ Mathematically, we arrive at a structure called an "[ordered semigroup](https://en.wikipedia.org/w/index.php?title=Ordered_semigroup&oldid=978175111)", which we will turn into an ordered group in step 8.
-With these definitions, $\mathbb{K}$ is a convex set to which the same intuitions as listed for Gram matrices above apply.[^4]
-5. We also define multiplication of two collections by considering the learner to have access to uncorrelated information representing the factors: If the factors are represented by CPMs over internal memory states $a \in A,$ $b \in B,$ the product is represented by a CPM over the Kronecker product $A\times B,$ with the joint probabilities products of the factor probabilities $p((a,b)\mid D)=p(a\mid D)p(b\mid D)$ for $(a,b)\in A\times B.$ Besides behaving well with the equivalence relation, it's also commutative on the SOKs.[^6]

-Then in the equivalence classes, $\mathbf{0},\mathbf{1}\in\mathbb{K}$ are neutral w.r.t. addition and multiplication; they correspond to a state of $0$ probability and a state of zero knowledge.
-We also define $\Omega\in\mathbb{K}$ as the state of complete knowledge.
 7. (Note: You can skip reading this item at any time and proceed to the next one.)
    For an example, suppose the learner is in a SOK $K\in\mathbb{K}$ and should make a binary decision which of two experiments to perform next.
 So it will perform some probabilistic procedure and save the result in an additional register $R'$ with possible states $1,$ $2.$ Then the memory states where $R'=1,$ and the memory states where $R'=2,$ form (non-normalized) SOKs individually that sum to a state obtainable from $K$: